 - Last step: enter your IBAN for direct debit and review all your information.

 Submit and save proof.
 You will get a confirmation.
-Later, your “vida laboral” will show the alta.
+Your vida laboral will later show the alta date.

 Deadlines and timing to avoid surcharges